vickonrails/100-days-of-react/week1/README.md

 ## What Challenges I faced
 Deploying to netlify was tricky.
 I have a couple of static sites hosted on netlify, but this was my first react app.
-I struggled to properlyy configure my `netlify.toml`file.
+I struggled to properly configure my `netlify.toml`file.

 I also spent 10 mins trying to find an error because I installed `@types/react-router-dom` without installing `react-router-dom`🤣🤣🤣.